Last Updated: October 17, 2019

 The scope of this Notice covers consumer report data that ClearStar has obtained on behalf of employers and other businesses by manually or electronically contacting the appropriate sources of the data (court records, references, licensing bureaus, etc.).
 ClearStar also performs services related to corporate litigation and investigative services as requested by ClearStar clients.

-Information about how ClearStar collects and uses EU and Swiss Personal Data also follows below.
+Information about how ClearStar collects and uses EU, UK, and Swiss Personal Data also follows below.

 ClearStar gathers consumer and other data which it provides to employers or their agents (such as recruiters or staffing firms) for use in making employment-related decisions, such as who to hire, retain, promote, or re-assign.
 ClearStar also gathers consumer and other data which it provides to entities including landlords.
 Note that ClearStar does not engage in any of the decision-making activities for any data subjects.
 Below is an illustrative list of common ways in which employers use the data provided by this service: